matthew-d-murphy/resumes/current-resume.md

 #### Management Information Analyst

 _07/2007 - 04/2016_
-* Analyzed applicant pre-employment data from customers and third-party vendors to identify and resolve discrepancies.
+* Analyzed applicant pre-employment data from customers and third-party vendors to create meaningful reports and summaries for managers.
-* Developed queries and reports for managaging and supporting federal pre-employment processes.
+* Developed queries and reports to support federal pre-employment workflow based on internal standards and best practices.
-* Planned and prioritized requests for new functionality, reports, and data points in response to hiring initiatives.
+* Facilitated and prioritized requests for new functionality, reports, and data points in response to hiring initiatives.
-* Coordinated with stakeholders to determine needs and reach consensus on data-related projects.
+* Guided internal and external stakeholders to agreement regarding competing needs during data-related projects.

 ### Comcast
 #### DTS Quality Control/Third Party Verification Specialist